 Contact the Experienced Premises Liability Lawyers on Long Island

 If you or someone you care about has been injured in a fall involving snow or ice that was not timely removed or properly treated, please contact the Law Office of Cohen & Jaffe, LLP for a free consultation.
-Our personal injury attorneys have been representing injured people in New York since 2003 and have recovered millions of dollars in damages for our clients.
+Our Long Island Personal Injury Lawyer have been representing injured people in New York since 2003 and have recovered millions of dollars in damages for our clients.

 Our attorneys work with investigators, medical professionals and financial specialists to ensure we fully document your case before we present compensation demands to insurers or jurors.
 When we go to court for you, we go prepared to win.